jtj/Synnovai_Marketing_Team/README.md

 # Synnovai Marketing Generator

 This project leverages the **CrewAI** framework and **Google Gemini** models to automate the creation of comprehensive marketing strategies.
-It orchestrates a team of autonomous AI agents—a Lead Market Analyst, a Chief Marketing Strategist, and a Creative Content Creator—to research, plan, and generate marketing content.
+It orchestrates a team of autonomous AI agents—a Lead Market Analyst, a Chief Marketing Strategist, an Advertorial Writer, and a Creative Content Creator—to research, plan, and generate marketing content.

 ## Features